gdsge/gdsge.github.io/source/usage/functions.rst

 .. option:: USE_PCHIP

-    Whether using shape-preserving cubic interpolations for function approximations.
+    Whether to use shape-preserving cubic interpolations for function approximations.
     Takes value of 0 (default) or 1.

     Only one of USE_SPLINE, USE_PCHIP, USE_ASG can be set to one.

 .. option:: USE_ASG

-    Whether using shape-preserving cubic interpolations for function approximations.
+    Whether to use the adaptive sparse grid method for function approximations.
     Takes value of 0 (default) or 1.

     Only one of USE_SPLINE, USE_PCHIP, USE_ASG can be set to one.